lter/Deims7-8-Migration/README.md

 		1. migrate_plus.migration.deims_category_lter.yml
 		1. migrate_plus.migration.deims_category_ntl.yml (NTL specific)
 		1. migrate_plus.migration.deims_category_ntl_themes.yml (NTL specific)
+	1. Migrate file management information (this will not copy the actual files only the content of table file_managed)
+		1. migrate_plus.migration.deims_files.yml
 	1. Migrating all 'basic pages' (migration directly from DEIMS7 database)
 		1. migrate_plus.migration.deims_nodes_page.yml
 	1. NTL uses a few other content types that are based on the basic page and are tagged with taxonomy terms (these are not strictly DEIMS)